nik-rev/ferrishot/README.md

 ### Config

 Ferrishot is very customizable!
-You have _full_ control over the color scheme and keybindings.
+You have _full_ control over the UI, color scheme and keybindings.

 Create the default config file `ferrishot.kdl` by doing `ferrishot --dump-default-config`.

 For reference, see the [default config file (`default.kdl`)](./default.kdl) which contains comments describing each option.

 ### Command-line interface

+You can use `ferrishot` in scripts, too

 ```
 $ ferrishot --help